scds/intro-spss/lessons/lesson1.md

 <!-- Here are your learning objectives.
 Just like in the introduction, but more specific for this lesson. -->
 ## Lesson Objectives
 - Learn about the basic structure of a data file in SPSS.
-- Understand the differences between the data view and variable view.
+- Understand the differences between the data view and the variable view.
 - Learn about labels for variables, data, and missing/invalid data.

 <!-- A video for your lesson (if applicable) -->